shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “You need repairs.”
 The armored soldier pulled out a coin purse.

-“He does but I’m working on it.”
+“He does, but I’m working on it.”
 Miko took off her bag to look Rust in the eyes.

 “Is this your master?”
 The soldier gestured to Miko.